slatedocs/slate/source/index.md

 # SenseSdk

-The SenseSdk is the main entry point into the Sdk.
+The SenseSdk is the main entry point into the SDK.
 It allows you to register and unregister recipes.

 <aside class="warning"> You must call enableSdkWithKey in your AppDelegate's applicationDidFinishLaunching method.
 </aside>